Leadership Excellence Awards Descriptions

 Students selected to receive the 1749 Senior Medallion Award will be graduating seniors who embody the W&L Mission Statement and values, including honor, integrity, civility, and inclusiveness, will be model representatives of the university, and will leave behind a lasting impact.
 These students will have demonstrated outstanding leadership, commitment, and passion to the broader W&L community through involvement in various organizations and initiatives, and will be known for having inspired, motivated, and challenged their fellow peers.

-2025 Selection Committee
+2026 Selection Committee

-- Alex Miller, VP for Student Affairs
+- Alex Miller, VP of Student Affairs

 - Leah Beard, Assistant Dean of Student Leadership